 I’m born, bred and based in London, UK.
 As for where it all started, I was never quite the same since a copy of NIN’s ‘The Downward Spiral’ was left round my house in 1996.
-My music writing began in the very late 1990s under the name ‘Jonny EOL’, making the switch to DJing after realising it was more fun playing the music than writing about it.
+My music writing began in the very late 1990s under the name ‘Jonny EOL’, making the switch to DJing in the late 2000s.
+It was around this time I adopted the ‘Terminates Here’ name.

-In order to keep things interesting and avoid political in-fighting, I’ve never held a club residency.
-I have played guest slots at the following events: Wave-Gotik-Treffen, Infest, Reptile, Slimelight, Yesterday’s Shadow, Electric Dreams, Dark Disco, Renaissance Alternative Music Festival plus a number of former events that I hope this site will help keep alive in the memory.
+In order to keep things interesting and avoid political in-fighting, I never held a club residency until the tri-annual old-school EBM night “Work!
+To Live” which began in March 2022.
+I have, however, played guest slots at the following events: Wave-Gotik-Treffen, Infest, Lava, Reptile, Slimelight, Yesterday’s Shadow, Electric Dreams, Dark Disco, Renaissance Alternative Music Festival plus a number of one-offs.

-I’ve also run a number of events of my own, most notably ‘Tragedy >For Us<‘, an occasional tribute to the sounds of old-school EBM and related industrial sounds.
-There’s also my quarterly Open Request List event, where the audience decides the music policy.
-This began as an event taking place immediately after the Alternative Bring’n’Buy Sale, another event I’ve had a significant role in soundtracking.
+I’ve also run a number of events of my own, most notably ‘Tragedy >For Us<‘, an occasional tribute to the sounds of old-school EBM and related industrial sounds (since supplanted by Work!).
+There was also my quarterly Open Request List event, where the audience decides the music policy.
+This began as an event taking place immediately after the Alternative Bring’n’Buy Sale, another event I had a significant role in soundtracking.

 My favourite bands of all?
-Hard to list a few, but how about Front 242, Nine Inch Nails, Killing Joke, Project Pitchfork, Diary of Dreams, VNV Nation (mainly early stuff), Depeche Mode, Rammstein, Wumpscut, Apoptygma Berzerk, Covenant, OMD, Leæther Strip, Kirlian Camera, In Extremo, Jean Michel Jarre, Mike Oldfield, and I probably could go on for hours.
+Hard to list a few, but how about Front 242, Nine Inch Nails, Killing Joke, Project Pitchfork, Diary of Dreams, VNV Nation (mainly early stuff), Depeche Mode, Rammstein, Wumpscut, Apoptygma Berzerk, Covenant, OMD, Leæther Strip, Kirlian Camera, Ministry, Fear Factory, In Extremo, Jean Michel Jarre, Mike Oldfield, Underworld, Megaherz, Mono Inc and I probably could go on for hours.

-In addition, some local favourites include Die Kur, MaxDmyz, Global Citizen, System:FX, Black Light Ascension, Mechanical Cabaret, Inertia, Machine Rox and I’ve probably missed a few.
+In addition, some local favourites include Die Kur, MaxDmyz, Global Citizen, System:FX, Black Light Ascension, Mechanical Cabaret, This Is Radio Silence, Riotmiloo, Inertia, Machine Rox and I’ve probably missed a few.

 I don’t like dubstep.
 Or The Smiths.